You all know how much I love to-do lists and planners. Well, I have discovered something new which I absolutely adore!

 I find this tool to be extremely helpful in juggling all of the different work I have to do each day, and it’s oh-so-satisfying to check things off as I complete them!
 Using a dry-erase marker over a plastic sheet protector makes this an environmentally-friendly organizing tool, too, and one which you can keep reusing day after day.

 This type of tool is perfect if you ever feel a little overwhelmed, as it breaks projects into very manageable pieces.
-It also ensures that nothing slips through the cracks—which, of course, is extremely important for your own work and for your client work.
+It also ensures that nothing slips through the cracks---which, of course, is extremely important for your own work and for your client work.

 Psst... want help with getting systems and strategies into place for your business?

-This e-course will provide you with the step-by-step tips for getting your business organized and will empower you to build a successful and profitable freelance business.
+These programs will provide you with the step-by-step tips for getting your business organized and will empower you to build a successful and profitable freelance business.
 Click here to learn more.